leighmforrest/youtube/README.md

 To run the code, run `source ~/.bashrc`

-Get into the project root to create the environment and install the dependencies: `conda create --name <env> --file requirements.txt` (let env be the name of the environment that you choose).
+Get into the project root to create the virtual environment and install the dependencies:
+`
+    python -m venv .venv
+    source .venv/bin/activate
+    pip install -r requirements.txt
+`

 ## Running The Program